WSUCEG-7140/A-Team/meeting_minutes/20230703_Meeting Minutes_Standup.md

 I have completed Issue 5 - Automated Python code documentation for developers.
 Now, I am currently working on Issue 34 for implementing API for generating sales report by report type between specific dates.

 Mousami Khadilkar:
+I have completed Issue 10- API endpoints for searching products from the database and also ensured the functionality of the endpoints.
+Now, I am working on Issue 58 API endpoints to retrieve order through order id in which I completed the code and will continue with the test case for it.

 ## Additional Notes:
 NONE